luerhard/chapter_regression_and_artifical/main.md

 3. What if you have data about the entire population? <!--%all tweets, news articles, users of a platform, etc. --> Then, running tests for significance becomes completely irrelevant.

 4. What if you have no theory, you can derive hypotheses from?
 This is especially important for social media networks, where the rules of engagement might differ quite substantially from 'normal' social behavior or where you cannot specify your population.

+5. What if your relationships are highly non-linear?
+It is very difficult to model non-linear relationships with models from [!ts].

 ## Machine Learning